institutedata/capstone-NiKi0706/Documents/README/READMEFitnessBlogApp.md

 •	Users can engage with the community by commenting on blog posts.
 •	This feature allows users to share their thoughts, ask questions, and provide support to others.
 •	Articles covered would be fitness and health related.
-•	Feature to create a new post by user is also available, but needs future development and deployment.
+•	Feature to create a new post by user is also available, which allows user to sign in to app and post appropriate content to blog section.
+Encourages engagement with other users.

 ### Access Workouts

-•	Users can access a variety of workout routines.
+•	Users can access a variety of workout exercises for all bodyparts.
 •	Searching by bodyPart or by accessing through clicking on exercise card.
 •	Each exercise shows a gif image to explain the exercise.
-•	Included in the workouts are videos imported from YouTube to watch.
+•	Included in the workout section are videos imported from YouTube to watch.

 ## Usage